Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

 Images
   Visibility: Picture is shown continuously if button 'p' is held down Easter Eggs
+  Visibility: user is alerted if they come across a note, and the note is visible
+  Function: Notes are displayed when proper button is clicked

 ### BROKEN FEATURES
 Sound: Apparently there is a bug where all the sounds meshes together?
-But it was only experienced once by one group member,
-       so we don’t know what the problem is or how to fix it.
+But it was only experienced once by one group member, so we don’t know what the problem is or how to fix it.
 Besides this one bug, sound is fine.
+Map: Occasionally the map closes itself.
+It hasn't happened in a while, but I'm not sure if it's a result of something we fixed, or chance due to the random nature of the carve method.

 ### CONTENT RESOURCES
 Sounds & Speech in Processing.
 Playing Sounds | by Violet Whitney | Measuring the Great Indoors | Medium // For implementing Sound